-There has been so much bad press about Kava Kava by unscrupulous individuals and companies, that we felt it was important to devote an entire page of our blog to this important topic.
+There has been some bad press about Kava Kava by individuals and companies who we are sure are acting with the best of intent, but ,we felt it was important to devote an entire page of our blog to this important topic.
 All we hope to do with this page is point you to the many articles we have regarding Kava and its clinically-proven safety.
 Below is our favorite article, but we link to many others on our website as well, proving what we’ve known all along; that Kava is a safe and effective herbal supplement, enjoyed and revered throughout Polynesia for many generations.

 Research Finds Kava Is Safe And Effective

 New research has proven once again, that kava extracts, when prepared properly, and while using the root of the plant, is safe and effective in reducing anxiety.
 Since we abide by FDA rules, we cannot advertise Kava as an aid for anxiety, but we can allow clinical trials to speak for themselves!

 This research was published in the Psychopharmacology Journal and provides definitive clinical evidence that Kava is not only a safe and effective herbal supplement, but it has also been shown to be an effective treatment for anxiety as well as improving mood.

 The Kava used in the trials was given in the form of tablets, which were supplied by a respected herbal company called MediHerb Pty Ltd. The lead researcher; Jerome Sarris, conducted the placebo-controlled study.
 The results were clear: Kava was an effective and safe treatment option for people with chronic anxiety and varying levels of depression, but this is something we’ve known for many generations here at Kona Kava Farm.

 As Mr. Sarris said; “We’ve been able to show that Kava offers a natural alternative for the treatment of anxiety, and unlike some pharmaceutical options, has less risk of dependency and less potential of side effects.”